Fayette Historic State Park - Garden, Michigan - Fall Colors

 With all of the shipwrecks on the bottom of the lake, Glass Bottom Shipwreck Tours features cruises that pass over some of the wreckage.
 Because of the cruise boat’s glass bottom, you can see the wrecks below.

-U.p.
+U.P.
 Fall Beer Festival - Marquette, Michigan - Fall Festivals

 U.P.
 Fall Beer Festival | photo via Michigan Brewers Guild